BioinformaticsMUSC/biocm-cellranger/README.md

 ## Example usage

 This container can be used interactively or with a batch job submission.
 For Cell Ranger, a batch job submission is ideal.
+See below on how to use a script to generate a PBS file for batch job submission.

 ### Batch job use